Pediatric Occupational Therapy

 Some kids act out because they have a problem with self-regulation due to sensory issues.
 There are a number of children whose behaviors are an attempt to get the sensory input that their body is craving.

-Occupational therapists have been trained to assist families in determining the underlying cause of the behaviors.
+Our pediatric occupational therapist have been trained to assist families in determining the underlying cause of the behaviors.
 Once that foundational question has been answered, they can help to set up a positive behavioral support system.
 For the sensory-based behaviors, they can work to incorporate OT strategies that will help to normalize some of the overreactive responses or build in needed sensory experiences throughout the child’s daily routine.

 Parents, let us help you work to make daily routines easier by helping your child and teaching you the tools you need when these behaviors do occur.
 We want you to be able to function as a family and make a trip to the grocery store a pleasant experience for you!